MieczyslawFrontDev/Personal-Homepage/README.md

 # Description

 Welcome to my website.
-You can see what skills i have and what projects i have designed.
+You can see what skills I have and what technologies i would like learn in the future.
-Projects are downloaded from github api and links to them are placed under the description.
+The projects I have designed are downloaded from github api and links to them are placed under the description.
 Additionally the website is configured for mobile devices.
 You can contact me by e-mail or socials media.